DNA-and-Natural-Algorithms-Group/nuskell/docs/index.rst

   nuskell --readpil zhang2007_catalyst.pil --verify bisimulation < formal_crn.in

-The option ``--readpil <file>`` tells Nuskell to load domain-level specifications from a textfile, as opposed to automated design via translation schemes.
+The option ``--readpil <file>`` tells Nuskell to load domain-level specifications from a text file, as opposed to automated design via translation schemes.
 The input format is a `variation` of the pepper internal language (**PIL**) kernel notation which allows the specification of ``constant`` or ``initial`` concentrations in ``M``, ``mM``, ``uM``, ``nM``, ``pM``.